williambeverly/MPC_Project/README.md

 * `cte(t+1) = cte(t) + v(t) * sin(desired_psi(t) * dt`
 * `desired_psi(t+1) = desired_psi(t) + v(t) / Lf * delta * dt`

-where Lf is the distance between the front of the vehicle and its centre of gravity.
+where `Lf` is the distance between the front of the vehicle and its centre of gravity.

 * Criteria: Timestep length `N` and elapsed duration `dt`, and the reasoning behind the variable choices should be discussed, as well as previous attempted values.

 Response: Without any latency considerations, I could set `dt` = 0.05s and `N` = 20, and achieve good results for a speed of 60mph.
 However, introducing latency resulted in having to increase `dt` to 0.15s and decrease `N` to 8 - I also had to reduce the reference speed to 35mph, to avoid oscillations - even when considering the update to the state equations to include latency.

 * Criteria: Polynominal fitting and MPC preprocessing should be discussed.

-Response:
+Response: At each time step, the waypoints of the desired vehicle path trajectory are converted from global coordinates to vehicle coordinates by the function `transformWaypoints`.
+The coefficients of a 3rd order polynomial line are then estimated based on the transformed waypoints using `polyfit`, and then the cross-track error is calculated using `polyeval` and orientation error is calculated based on the derivative of the 3rd order coefficients, and the associated `px` position.
+These values are then passed as a state vector to MPC.

 * Criteria: Model predictive control with latency should include 100ms latency and details on how this was dealt with.

-Response:
+Response: To incorporate latency, I included some preprocessing steps before the waypoint transformation.
+I read in the steering_angle and the throttle, and assumed that the acceleration is equal to the throttle.
+Essentially, the preprocessing utilises the latency time of 100ms, to predict the vehicle position, heading and speed after the latency period.
+The preprocessing is done in `main.cpp` lines 118 - 120.
+The update equations that I included for latency are as follows:
+* `px(t+0.1) = px(t) + v(t) * cos(psi(t)) * latency`
+* `py(t+0.1) = py(t) + v(t) * sin(psi(t)) * latency`
+* `psi(t+0.1) = psi - v / Lf * delta * latency, (included negative sign for simulator left/right sign convention)`
+* `v(t+0.1) =  v(t) + acc(t) * latency`

 ### Simulation
 * Criteria: The vehicle must successfully drive a lap around the track.

-Response:
+Response: The vehicle successfully drives around the track.

 ---

-## Dependencies
+## Dependencies (Based on original Git fork)

 * cmake >= 3.5
  * All OSes: [click here for installation instructions](https://cmake.org/install/)